2026 Manufacturing Grants

 Frequently Asked Questions

 The lead applicant of a FuzeHub Manufacturing Grant is an eligible New York State not-for-profit.
-The lead applicant should be the person to create the SurveyMonkey Apply account and, therefore, “own” the application.
+A representative from that organization creates the Submittable account and, therefore, “owns” the application.

 If awarded, the not-for-profit will enter into a contract with FuzeHub.
 They will then submit the milestone reports and supporting documentation as the project progresses.
 A not-for-profit chosen representative will be the point of contact for FuzeHub for all grant-related matters, and they will be responsible for updating the industry partner(s), which may or may not be included in communication coming from FuzeHub.

-A DUNS number is a unique nine-digit identification number provided by Dun & Bradstreet (D&B).
+DUNS numbers are provided by Dun & Bradstreet (D&B).
 In order to verify or obtain registration, the industry partner can contact D&B at 1-800-234-3867.

 Alternatively, the industry partner may go online to: